 What would an atheist do if a god showed up?

 If a god appeared, then an atheist would be in the same position as a theist when a god appears that she or he does not believe in.
-It would be as if Zeus appeared to a Christian, or Jehova to a Shintoist.
-What would the believer do?
+What would a Christian do if the Ancient Greek god Zeus showed up?
+What would a Shintoist do if Khonvoum showed up?

 As for the atheist, she or he would recognize this as a proof of that god’s existence.
 Any physical and verifiable appearance of a god would prove atheism wrong.
 It is just that this has never happened.